Clement Matawu

 Clemence Matawu (born 29 November 1982 in Bindura) is a Zimbabwean former professional footballer who played as a midfielder.

 Club

 Matawu started his career with Motor Action of Harare.
 In early 2009, he joined Polish club Podbeskidzie Bielsko-Biała for a loan spell lasting until mid-2010.
 He established himself in the starting line-up and made a total of 40 appearances across all competitions, before joining Ekstraklasa club Polonia Bytom in the summer of 2010.
 After a year with the Silesian club, Clement was released and returned to Motor Action.

 International

 Matawu had a colorful international career, making 29 appearances and scoring once for the Zimbabwe national team.

+Education

+While playing for Chicken Inn, Matawu attained a Bachelor of Science Honors Degree in Sport Science and Coaching from NUST.